MementoMori15x6/15x6-sim/case_studies/terra-luna_2019-2022/raw_runs/README.md

 ## Extra Prompt for Perplexity	 Prompt 1
-primer prompts force LLMs to specific dates lines.
-Language triggered guardrails on Perplexity and it need an explanation first.
+Primer prompts force LLMs to specific dates lines.
+The language in the primer triggered guardrails on Perplexity, so added an explanation prompt first.
 ```bash
 Hey Perplexity, I’m currently testing my hypothesis and I need to run a blind test for scoring.
 In my primer I'm using strong language to insure there is no precognition contaminating in the output.
 Are you ok with that?
 ```